Last updated on January 13, 2023

 This Rakdos EDH list is incredibly potent and can explode out of nowhere if you set yourself up correctly.
 Your goal is to establish some kind of guaranteed damage early on through something like Spear Spewer or Thermo-Alchemist.
 This helps you play your commander on curve since Rakdos, Lord of Riots requires somebody to take damage in order to be cast.
 Once it’s in play it helps push extra damage to up your creature discount.

-There’s also a table-wide one-shot combo included (possible Rule 0 violation!) in Blightsteel Colossus and Chandra’s Ignition.
-It’ll give everyone lethal infect counters since infect is still officially lethal at 10 in Commander.
+There’s also a table-wide one-shot combo included (possible Rule 0 violation!) in Blightsteel Colossus and Chandra's Ignition.
+It gives everyone lethal infect counters since 10 infect is still officially lethal in Commander.

 Commanding Conclusion